Computer Science Department

 In-Person

 This course covers basic computer arithmetic, architectures, and instruction sets; in-depth study of the central processing unit, memory and input/output organization; and microprogramming and interfacing.
 Credit will be granted for only one of CSCI 263 or INFO 225.
 Prerequisite: CSCI 162.
-Three credits and a two-hour lab.
+Three credits and two-hour lab.

 Database Management Systems